gatling/gatling/src/docs/content/reference/script/core/session/feeders/index.md

 ## Transforming Records {#transform}

-Sometimes, you might want to transform the raw data you got from your feeder.
+Sometimes, you might want to transform the raw data you receive from your feeder.

-For example, a csv feeder would give you only Strings, but you might want to transform one of the attribute into an Int.
+For example, a csv feeder would give you only Strings, but you might want to transform one of the attributes into an Int.

 `transform` takes:
 * in Java and Kotlin, a `BiFunction<String, T, Object>`